mjhecht/keendreams/src/content/blog/paridigm-shift.md

 But the deeper shift is: **who is the knower?**
 Is knowledge still something you “earn” through slow apprenticeship, or something you “navigate” through dialogue with a cognitive exoskeleton?

 That question is exactly why people are reacting so intensely in education and the humanities.
-Burnett’s New Yorker essay is basically wrestling with that threshold moment. ([The New Yorker](https://www.newyorker.com/culture/the-weekend-essay/will-the-humanities-survive-artificial-intelligence)) Princeton’s English department even explicitly frames the “AI age” as a reconfiguration of humanities teaching (and cites Burnett’s piece as a reference point). ([Department of English](https://english.princeton.edu/news/future-humanities-teaching-ai-age-according-professors-martin-dolven-cole-and-more))
+Burnett’s New Yorker essay is basically wrestling with that threshold moment ([The New Yorker](https://www.newyorker.com/culture/the-weekend-essay/will-the-humanities-survive-artificial-intelligence)).
+Princeton’s English department even explicitly frames the “AI age” as a reconfiguration of humanities teaching (and cites Burnett’s piece as a reference point) ([Department of English](https://english.princeton.edu/news/future-humanities-teaching-ai-age-according-professors-martin-dolven-cole-and-more)).

 ---

 ## *The Diamond Age* nailed the missing ingredient: attunement
-Stephenson’s “ractor” concept is a perfect integrator object lesson: a *human performer* improvising with AI support, so the interaction retains human responsiveness and care. ([ifwiki.org](https://www.ifwiki.org/Ractive?utm_source=chatgpt.com))
+Stephenson’s “ractor” concept is a perfect integrator object lesson: a *human performer* improvising with AI support, so the interaction retains human responsiveness and care ([ifwiki.org](https://www.ifwiki.org/Ractive?utm_source=chatgpt.com)).

 That maps cleanly onto what you’re pointing at: